-When you begin working on embodied carbon, make sure that your building has a decent energy performance and such low carbon energy supply options as your locality can offer, and avoid sites where transport relies on private cars or with long transport distances for users.
+When you begin working on embodied carbon, make sure that your building has a decent energy performance and whatever low carbon energy supply options your locality can offer.
+Avoid sites where transport relies on private cars or with long transport distances for users.
 These provide a solid basis for further decarbonization.

 Optimizing the life-cycle impacts for a 60-year span is not worthwhile, if the need for the building is not sustainable, for example, due to ongoing demographic change or zoning changes elsewhere.
 This may be addressed by designing either a building that’s highly adaptable or with a modular transportable building that satisfies the demand for a shorter period of time.

 Example building: if the service life is limited to 25 years, the annualized materials-driven carbon impacts are 120% higher.
-In case the building can be converted to another use harm would be of lower order.
+If the building can be converted to another use, impact is reduced.

-The soil conditions greatly impact the stabilization and foundations you will require.
+Soil conditions greatly impact the stabilization and foundations your project will require.
 If your site requires massive foundations to support the building, reconsider the site.
 If you are committed to the site, see if you can place the building mass on the site to optimize the distance to bedrock as it likely varies within the site, and also consider opting for a less heavy structural solution, for example, timber or steel.
-Finally, avoid cast-in-place concrete, which tends to result to the heaviest of all structural solutions.
+Finally, avoid cast-in-place concrete, which tends to result in the heaviest of all structural solutions.

-One Click LCA offers ready to use foundation scenarios for various soil conditions with five-meter depth intervals using different foundation technologies as well as soil stabilization and soil movement prevention.
+One Click LCA’s Site Designer enables you to assess geotechnical conditions and land use change factors, based on ready-made scenarios.
+We also offer ready-to-use foundation scenarios for various soil conditions with five-meter depth intervals using different foundation technologies as well as soil stabilization and soil movement prevention.

-It has often been said, but it bears repeating.
 Choosing wood structures, when the requirements allow for it, can reduce embodied impacts substantially in most projects.
-In our case building, this embodied carbon reduction – when measured over the whole life-cycle – would be in the order of 30% reduction.
+In our example building, this embodied carbon reduction – when measured over the whole life-cycle – would lead to a reduction of around 30%.

-Example building: the share of embodied carbon impacts for structural materials is always substantial, and in our case building, nearly three quarters.
+Example building: the share of embodied carbon impacts for structural materials is always substantial, and in our example building, nearly three quarters.

-One Click LCA’s Carbon Designer tool allows quick evaluation of impact of choice between common structural materials using building geometry.
+One Click LCA’s Carbon Designer tool allows users to quickly evaluate the impacts of common structural materials using building geometry.

-Setting carbon performance requirements or other measures driving carbon reductions such as the use of recycled binders for concrete, for example, allows reducing emissions in a meaningful and effective way for achieving exactly the same design and performance.
+Setting environmental performance requirements for materials and products is an effective way of reducing impact while achieving exactly the same design and performance.
+The requirements could specify minimum carbon performance targets or other measures such as stipulating the use of recycled binders for concrete, for example.
 This strategy works effectively for all materials where supply is competitive and some suppliers are willing to supply products with improved environmental performance.

 Example building: in the example building, when structural concretes and steels were changed to lower impact products, the whole building materials life-cycle impacts were reduced by 10%.
-Looking carefully at what you source can allow going substantially lower still.
+Looking carefully at what you source can make substantially greater reductions.

-One Click LCA’s materials database contains over 10 000 different construction materials environmental impact profiles for different products, technologies, suppliers and products.
-There’s also a module to create your own product mixes e.g. for specific concrete recipes; and you can send us any new EPDs that you plan to use if you do not find them.
+One Click LCA’s materials database contains over 10,000 different construction materials environmental impact profiles for different products, technologies, suppliers and products.
+There’s also a module to create your own product mixes e.g. for specific concrete recipes, and you can send us any new EPDs that you plan to use if you do not find them in the database.

-Example from One Click LCA US database: concrete embodied carbon impacts range from below 200 to over 500 kg CO2e / m3
+Example from One Click LCA database: Embodied carbon impacts of concrete range from below 200 to over 500 kg CO2e / m3

 As a general rule, a simple shape is more materials- and energy-efficient.
-Building in a square shape is not always possible due to daylighting, zoning, functional or space distribution requirements.
+Building in a square shape is not always possible due to daylighting, zoning, functional, or space distribution requirements.
 A more complex building shape drives external walls demands, and also requires additional access corridors.
-In case the building requires additional staircase and elevator shafts in different locations, this also creates demand without additional corresponding available room area.
+If the building requires additional staircase and elevator shafts in different locations, this also creates demand without additional corresponding available room area.

-Example building: if the building would be built as a three-story elongated building, the embodied carbon impacts are approximately 10% higher.
-Also, this increases the envelope area, and, as a result, the energy loss via building envelope.
+Example building: if the building were built as a three-story elongated building, the embodied carbon impacts would be approximately 10% higher.
+Also, this increases the envelope area, and, as a result, the energy loss via the building envelope.

-One Click LCA’s Carbon Designer module allows considering impacts of number of floors, shape, floor height and additional parameters for the materials demand as well as resulting embodied carbon impacts.
+One Click LCA’s Carbon Designer allows users to consider the impacts of the number of floors, building shape, floor height and additional parameters for the materials demand as well as resulting embodied carbon impacts.

-Slabs are a major contributor to building embodied carbon.
-As opposed to the envelope area, the amount of slabs scales linearly with the internal area required.
+Slabs are a major contributor to the embodied carbon of a building.
+Unlike the envelope area, the amount of slabs scales linearly with the internal area required.
 Slabs provide structural, acoustic and fire resistance capabilities for the building, among others, and may embed piping or other installations.
-Reducing the net thickness of slabs with 10 cm reduces the building envelope height correspondingly, thus saving materials from slabs and walls, and energy via reduced conductive loss.
+Reducing the net thickness of slabs by 10 cm reduces the building envelope height correspondingly, thus saving materials from slabs and walls, and energy via reduced conductive loss.
 Some good practices include using innovative technologies, including Deltabeam, Bubbledeck, and hollow core slabs in concrete construction.
 This kind of change can reduce building life-cycle embodied impacts by approximately 6%.

 Example building: the share of embodied carbon impacts for all slabs is around 45%.

-One Click LCA’s database includes 50+ pre-built slabs as well as ready to use solutions for most innovative beam and deck technologies.
-A module for creating and calculating own constructions is also available.
+One Click LCA’s database includes 50+ pre-built slabs as well as ready-to-use solutions for most innovative beam and deck technologies.
+A module for creating and calculating your own constructions is also available.

 Souce: Eyad Sayhood, Mohammed Mahmood.
 “Non-Linear Behavior of Composite Slim Floor Beams with Partial Interaction”, European Journal of Scientific Research, 56(3):311-325, July 2011.

-One Click LCA’s Carbon Designer module includes optional calculation for underground parking floors.
-Further, operational transport carbon impacts can be accounted for using One Click LCA’s Site selection impacts tool, which is also part of NS 3720 tool.
+One Click LCA’s Carbon Designer module includes an optional calculation for underground parking floors.
+Further, operational transport carbon impacts can be accounted for using One Click LCA’s Site Designer.

-As floorplan configurations may often change, it is a good practice to use reusable and possibly movable internal walls to the extent that they work for the building function.
-Same goes for electrification that tracks seating arrangements in office buildings.
-If this practice is not applicable to your project, consider applying construction methods that allow removing the boards intact.
+As floorplan configurations may often change, it is good practice to use reusable and possibly movable internal walls to the extent that they work for the building function.
+Similarly, electrification that tracks seating arrangements in office buildings.
+If this practice is not applicable to your project, consider applying construction methods that make it possible to remove the boards intact.

-Example building: if in our example buildings we assume that one-half of the internal walls are load-bearing, and the balance would require rebuilding every decade, the material life-cycle impacts would be circa 4% higher, compared to the case where wall configuration can remain until the material reaches the end of its service life.
+Example building: we have assumed that half of the internal walls in our example building are load-bearing, but that the rest would require rebuilding every decade to fit changing floorplan demands.
+In this case, the material life-cycle impacts would be around 4% higher, compared to a scenario where wall configuration could remain in place until the material reaches the end of its service life.

 One Click LCA allows you to set the service life for each material to reflect their actually foreseen replacement frequency as well as eventual reuse.

-If your cladding/façade material is providing mainly an aesthetic function, consider omitting the layer.
-If your internal ceilings are not providing e.g. acoustic or fire protection, the entire element might be removed.
+If your cladding or façade material provides mainly an aesthetic function, consider omitting the layer.
+If your internal ceilings are not providing e.g. acoustic or fire protection, the entire element could be removed.
 This will also allow better maintenance access to installations and cabling.
-Same considerations apply also to floorings, a polished concrete flooring can be a good option for some types of spaces (while not all).
+The same considerations apply to flooring: a simple polished concrete floor could be a good option for some types of spaces (while not all).

 Example building: the share of embodied carbon impacts for internal ceilings is circa 1%.
-Furthermore, the building is cladded with an aesthetic steel facing, whose life cycle impacts are circa 2%.
-Avoiding the flooring altogether would achieve impact reductions of the order of 4%.
+Furthermore, the building is cladded with an aesthetic steel facing, whose life cycle impacts are around 2%.
+Avoiding the flooring altogether would achieve impact reductions of around 4%.

-Investing in durable materials means fewer replacements over time, which means fewer carbon emissions, less waste generated, lower life-cycle cost and less tenant disruption.
-What is a durable and suitable material for your market varies depending on the conditions –however, the principle remains the same.
+Investing in durable materials means fewer replacements over time, which means fewer carbon emissions, less waste generated, lower life-cycle costs and less tenant disruption.
+What is a durable and suitable material for your market varies depending on the conditions, however, the principle remains the same.